lucianonieto/lucianonieto.github.io/_posts/2023-08-10-chagpt-sentiment-analysis.md

 tags: [chatgpt, sentiment-analysis, python]
 toc:  true
 ---
-# Proven Practice, Using ChatGPT-3 API for Sentiment Analysis

 Can ChatGPT Serve as an Integrated API for Multilingual Sentiment Analysis?
 In my pursuit of understanding sentiment analysis (since when I was in my graduation and the term “Data Mining” was hot), I encountered the challenge of effectively integrating the analysis of multiple languages simultaneously.